Yahweasel/libav.js/docs/CONFIG.md

 Each configuration has the following files:

- * `deps.txt`: The library dependencies of this configuration, used to direct building of libraries.
+ * `deps.mk`: The library dependencies of this configuration, used to direct building of libraries.
+This is actually created from `deps.txt` in the fragments.

  * `ffmpeg-config.txt`: The configuration options to ffmpeg.